Tour Code : EN-008

 - On day tours, you will walk approximately 2 – 3 km daily on uneven and cobblestone surfaces, inclines, and steps.

 - During summer, you should wear comfortable clothing, flat walking shoes, a hat, sunglasses, and sunscreen.
-To stay cosy in winter, please bring a raincoat, warm clothes, winter walking shoes, an umbrella, etc.
+To stay cosy in winter, please bring a raincoat, warm clothes, winter walking shoes, and an umbrella.

 - When visiting religious places like churches, mosques, and cathedrals, it is recommended that you wear plain clothing, including closed and long skirts.